The nine best wine regions in Argentina offer distinct flavors and unique landscapes.

 Mendoza, the heart of the nation’s wine country, embodies the deep connection between culture, wine, and food in Argentina.

-Responsible for approximately 80 percent of the country’s overall wine production, the region celebrates vineyards that thrive in desert-like conditions and high-altitude areas, resulting in varieties known for their robust flavors and elegant bursts of acidity.
+Responsible for approximately 80 percent of the country’s overall production, the region celebrates vineyards that thrive in desert-like conditions and high-altitude areas, resulting in varieties known for their robust flavors and elegant bursts of acidity.

 With long hours of sunshine and diverse conditions, you can often find hints of coffee, bitter chocolate, plum, and blackberry as you sample wines from top international cellars and local favorites.